© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Burial Chamber at Pen-yr-Alltwen is a scheduled monument protected by Cadw under reference GM514.
 View the official record →

-Burial Chamber at Pen-yr-Alltwen is a Neolithic chambered tomb located in Glamorgan, Wales, designated as a scheduled ancient monument under Cadw reference GM514.
+Burial Chamber at Pen-yr-Alltwen is a Neolithic chambered tomb located in Glamorgan, Wales, dating to the prehistoric period of human settlement in Britain.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM514.

 Burial Chamber at Pen-yr-Alltwen dates from the prehistoric period, and is classified as a chambered tomb.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Burial Chamber at Pen-yr-Alltwen is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM514.